-A Cross-sectional study design is the design that is carried out in one point of time.
-Cross-sectional study is also known as “prevalence study”.
-In cross-sectional study, prevalence equals the number of cases in a population at a given point of time where data is collected on both outcome and exposure status of the individuals under study.
+A Cross-sectional study design is a design that is carried out at one point of time.
+A cross-sectional study is also known as “prevalence study”.
+In a cross-sectional study, prevalence equals the number of cases in a population at a given point of time where data is collected on both outcome and exposure status of the individuals under study.
 In this study, we know that participants are neither exposed or treated, nor not treated so there are never ethical difficulties.
-For instance, cross-sectional study can be carried out to know the prevalence of hepatitis B infection, the prevalence of NCDs in a village at the time of urbanization.
+For instance, a cross-sectional study can be carried out to know the prevalence of hepatitis B infection, the prevalence of NCDs in a village at the time of urbanization.

-In a cross-sectional study the participants are selected on the basis of inclusion and exclusion criteria for study.
+In a cross-sectional study, the participants are selected on the basis of inclusion and exclusion criteria for the study.
 These types of design are used for population-based surveys.
-This type of study design is useful to describe characteristics of study population and can generate new ethological hypothesis.
-Cross-sectional study may be conducted either before planning a cohort study or baseline in a cohort.
+This type of study design is useful to describe characteristics of the study population and can generate a new etiological hypothesis.
+The cross-sectional study may be conducted either before planning a cohort study or baseline in a cohort.

 Analytical: Cross-sectional studies are also used to investigate the association between a risk factor and a health outcome.
 Valid conclusion about the association cannot be studied well.
 Sometimes it may be difficult to know whether the disease or the exposure came first.

-While talking about the uses of cross-sectional study, they are frequently performed while researchers are waiting for follow-up data to become available.
-Cross-sectional study provides a snapshot of the frequency of a disease or other health related problems in a population at a given point of time.
+While talking about the uses of the cross-sectional study, they are frequently performed while researchers are waiting for follow-up data to become available.
+The cross-sectional study provides a snapshot of the frequency of a disease or other health-related problems in a population at a given point of time.
 This can be used to calculate the burden of disease or the needs of the population regarding health.
-It’s better to use cross-sectional study for chronic diseases than in short-lived.
+It’s better to use a cross-sectional study for chronic diseases than in short-lived.

 Design and Analysis of Cross-Sectional Study